Illinois Gives

 What does it do?

-Provides a 25% State of Illinois charitable income tax credit to donors who contribute to an endowed fund at an approved community foundation in Illinois.
-The Community Foundation for McHenry County is approved to accept gifts.
+Provides a 25% State of Illinois charitable income tax credit to donors who contribute to a permanent endowed fund at a qualified community foundation in Illinois.
+The Community Foundation for McHenry County is qualified to accept gifts.

 Who qualifies as a donor?